tonywry/Midland-Property-Analysis/README.md

 20. rpy_prd – Repayment Period of the Mortgage Plan
 21. inc_reqr – Income requirement of buying this property/applying the mortgage

+Other information can also be scraped from this page, but not in scope of this project

 ### Data Cleansing
 geocoders was used to find GPS Coordinates by the property's address, by which scatter plot can be drawn on the map